ced4568/ced-k3s-homelab/cluster-setup.md

-# Ced's K3s Cluster Setup – End-to-End
+# Ced's K3s Cluster Setup End to End

 Note: All IP addresses and subnet ranges in this document have been replaced with placeholders for security.
 Substitute your own values where you see <placeholder> before running any commands.